Sir Mark Elder

 Sir Roger Norrington

 Today the OAE is cherished more than ever.
 It still pushes for change, and still stands for excellence, diversity and exploration.
-And almost three decades on, there’s still no orchestra in the world quite like it.
+And now more than three decades on, there’s still no orchestra in the world quite like it.

 © Andrew Mellor, 2015